cloud-spotter/music_web_app/design recipe/single_table_design_recipe_music_web_app.md

-# Music Web Table Single Table Design Recipe Template
+# Albums Single Table Design Recipe Template

 _Copy this recipe template to design and create a database table from a specification._